 - The Eurachem guide "Quantifying uncertainty in analytical measurement (QUAM:2012)", currently in its second edition, gives detailed guidance for the evaluation and expression of uncertainty in quantitative chemical analysis, based on the approach taken in the ISO “Guide to the Expression of Uncertainty in Measurement”.
 The guide provides a range of approaches to uncertainty evaluation, including the use of method validation data as well as the detailed measurement model approach described in the ISO Guide.
 QUAM:2000 also gives details of essential statistical procedures (for example, the assessment of uncertainty from linear calibration), provides practical guidance such as cause-and effect analysis for identifying sources of uncerainty and a detailed description of uncertainty evaluation using spreadsheets, and includes detailed worked examples illustrating many common operations in uncertainty evaluation for chemical measurement.

 - A further guide, "Use of uncertainty information in compliance assessment", gives additional detail on the use of uncertainty information when assessing compliance with specifications, including legal limits.

 - The Eurachem working group on uncertainty arising from sampling has published a first edition of the guide "Measurement uncertainty arising from sampling: A guide to methods and approaches".
 This guide describes different methods for assessing uncertainties related to sampling, including a simple and general method based on replicated sampling.

-- Two information leaflets provide summary information on measurement uncertainty.
+- Three information leaflets provide summary information on measurement uncertainty.
 The "Information leaflet for lab customers concerning the quality of chemical analyses", developed by SP, provides a simple explanation of measurement uncertainty for laboratory customers.
-In addition, the principles of the compliance assessment guide above are summarised in the leaflet "Use of uncertainty information in compliance assessment".
+The principles of the compliance assessment guide above are summarised in the leaflet "Use of uncertainty information in compliance assessment".
 Finally, the sometimes difficult question of when (and when not) to divide a standard deviation by the square root of a number of observations, in order to obtain a standard uncertainty, is covered in the leaflet "Using repeated measurements to improve the standard uncertainty".